iu-parfunc/ecoop24-marmoset-artifact/README.md

 **No need to provide them again in the submission**

-- OS and resource (CPU, memory, disk, GPU) used by the authors to run the artifact -- Although the experiments are single threaded, they will require a machine with a large RAM.
-Ideally, greater than 100GB would be good to run the experiments.
+- Although the experiments are single threaded, they will require a machine with a large RAM for the large input set.
+  Ideally, greater than 150GB would be good to run the large input set.
+For the smaller input set, a machine with a RAM in the range of 16GB-32GB should be sufficient.

-- The output shown in Table 8 requires access to harware counters via PAPI.
+- The output shown in Table 8 requires access to hardware counters via PAPI.
   In a docker, as far as we are aware, PAPI cannot get permissions to access the hardware counters.
   For that reason, we have provided manual instructions to build and install the required dependencies.

   TODO: (Artem) what is a reasonable minimum?
 We can't expect all evaluators to have 100 Gb RAM.

-- Estimation of the required hardware resources for evaluation.
-In case the evaluation takes multiple days or requires huge resources, please provide a scaled-down evaluation.
+- The small input provided for gibbon and and ghc will run within 30 minutes.
+The large input can take a few hours to run.

 - Known compatibility issues of the container/VM -- NONE